imjuststeve/app-archivist-nodejs/README.md

 - `-d` run docker as daemon

-- `-p 11000:11000` bind port 11000 from docker container to local network
+- `-p 11000:11000` bind port 11000 from docker container to local network, this is the node port.

-- `-p 11001:11001` bind port 11001 from docker container to local network
+- `-p 11001:11001` bind port 11001 from docker container to local network, this is the graphQL port.
+Later you can use this on localhost to query in graphQL playground.

 - `-v {path-to-logs-folder}:/workspace/logs` Mount **logs** folder from local disk to docker container

 - `-v {path-to-private-data-folder}:/workspace/archivist-db` Mount **private-data** folder from local disk to docker container

-- `-e NODE_NAME={archivist-name}` The name of the archivist
+- `-e NODE_NAME={archivist-name}` The name of the Archivist

 - `-e IP_OVERRIDE={publicly-accessible-ip}` The publicly addressable ip address of this Archivist